ephread/inkgd/docs/source/getting_started/installation.rst

     Due to review processes, there is often a delay between the moment a new version of the documentation is published and the new version of *inkgd* is available in the Asset Library.
-Always double check whether the version in the library matches the version of the documentation you are reading.
+Always double-check whether the version in the library matches the version of the documentation you are reading.

 Open a Godot project, click on the to *AssetLib* tab, at the top of the screen,